HWal/Meter_Pulses/README.md

 Communication is based on the Websocket protocol (ws).
 To connect from the outside world, ports 80 and 81 need to be forwarded in your router.

-More than one client can connect to the NodeMCU module (server) at the same time.
+Several clients can connect to the NodeMCU module (server) at the same time.

 Hardware
 --------